JakubNer/autokey-autohotkey-vim-nav/README.md

 To run the app defined with `APP_TO_RUN_ON_KEY["a"]` press CAPS + SPACE the "a".

+Some apps do not start a new instance but just switch to a current instance.
+To speed this up you can switch to the instance based on the window title.
+Configure this with `APP_TITLE_TO_SWITCH_TO_ON_KEY[".."] := "..."` statements.

 ### Window Management Key bindings

 I like to quickly snap Windows to the left-half of a wide screen, right-half of a wide screen, or to take up the full screen: